 We ran an online consultation, 'Caring for our Countryside', in autumn 2018 asking for your views on how we can look after the Estate for future generations.
 Thank you to everyone who responded and gave their views.
 There will be an opportunity to view the draft outputs when they go to Committee.

-Following the consultation we have developed a strategy with our partners for the Estate going forward and the final Countryside Estate Strategy will be published in Spring 2019.
+Following the consultation we have developed a strategy with our partners for the Estate going forward and the final Countryside Estate Strategy will be available soon.

 Our vision for the Estate is to:

 "Give access to our countryside to support recreation, health and wellbeing now and in the future in a way that will enhance biodiversity, our landscape, and is financially self-sufficient."

 An online survey ran in 2017 relating to the proposal to start charging at some of our more rural car parks on the Countryside Estate.
 Approval for this was gained by Cabinet in December 2017 and charging started in summer 2018.
 To find out more and how to pay please read the page on new parking charges.

 Please see below for downloadable pdfs relating to SWT's business plan for income generation on Surrey's countryside estate as well as questions and answers relating to that.